-If you’re reading this, you are most likely a public involvement officer or business development staffer for transportation projects and are looking to better understand what a virtual open house is and why it's important to transportation projects.
+If you’re reading this, you are most likely a marketing director, public involvement officer, or business development staffer for transportation projects and are looking to better understand what a virtual open house is and why it's essential to transportation projects.

 Well, you’ve come to the right place.
 Not only will we give you the 411 on what a virtual open house (VOH) is, but also we’ll help you understand why they’re valuable and the general best practices and considerations you should keep in mind when you are in the planning stages.

 As always, if you have any questions that we don't address below, please shoot us a note, and we’ll help you find your way.
 Let’s get started.

 A little background...